Research / Teaching Area

 Westlund, Oscar, and Hermida, Alfred.
 (2021) “Data Journalism and Misinformation” (preprint).
-In Tumber, Howard, and Waisbord, Silvio (eds.), Handbook on Media Disinformation and Populism, Routledge.
+In Tumber, Howard, and Waisbord, Silvio (eds.), The Routledge Companion to Media Disinformation and Populism, Routledge.

 Young, Mary Lynn & Hermida, Alfred (2020).
 “The Conversation Canada: Not for Profit Journalism in a Time of Commercial Media Decline” (PDF).
 In Dubois, Elizabeth and Martin-Bariteau, Florian (eds.), Citizenship in a Connected Canada: A Research and Policy Agenda, Ottawa, ON: University of Ottawa Press.